QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

 Finally, \acs{ISS} can be applied to any arrangement of input states, control operations and parametrized channels, see the example in Fig.~\ref{fig:intro}(D).
 This is done by expressing $\rho_\theta$ as the contraction of tensors representing all channels, measurements (possibly represented by \acs{MPO}s) and states (possibly represented by \acs{MPS}s) and maximizing pre-QFI over each variable node separately.
 The package provides tools to define such arbitrary protocols which can be then optimized using \texttt{iss\_opt} function.
 We discuss this in detail in Sec.~\ref{sec:advanced}.

-Let us conclude this section with comparison of \acs{MOP} and \acs{ISS}. \acs{MOP} is a deterministic algorithm with optimality of the numerical solution guaranteed by formal proofs. \acs{ISS} initializes the parameters of pre-QFI function at random, thus it is nondeterministic.
+Let us conclude this section with a comparison of \acs{MOP} and \acs{ISS}. \acs{MOP} is a deterministic algorithm with optimality of the numerical solution guaranteed by formal proofs. \acs{ISS} initializes the parameters of pre-QFI function at random, thus it is nondeterministic.
 Additionally, there is no guarantee that it converges to the true optimum of the pre-QFI function.
 The optimality can be validated in some cases by comparing its result with \acs{MOP} or upper bounds, see Sec.~\ref{sec:bounds}.
 It might be also useful to repeat the computation several times and check whether the returned values vary.

-On a positive side, what is guaranteed in \acs{ISS} is that the figure of merit will never decrease in every individual iteration step and that the final result will always be a correct \textit{lower bound} of a truly optimal \acs{QFI}.
+On a positive side, what is guaranteed in \acs{ISS} is that the figure of merit will not decrease at any individual iteration step and that the final result will always be a correct \textit{lower bound} of a truly optimal \acs{QFI}.

 Moreover, \acs{ISS} is much more efficient than \acs{MOP}.
 Its exact time complexity depends on the strategy and it is hard to estimate.
 Our numerical data shows that for strategies that are similar to parallel or adaptive strategy and with the use of tensor networks the time complexity is quadratic in $N$.
-This is significantly better than exponential complexity of \acs{MOP} and allows to compute \acs{QFI} for much bigger values of $N$ ($N\le5$ for \acs{MOP} vs $N\le 100$ for \acs{ISS}).
+This is significantly better than exponential complexity of \acs{MOP} and allows to compute \acs{QFI} for significantly larger values of $N$ ($N\le5$ for \acs{MOP} vs $N\le 100$ for \acs{ISS}).
 Moreover, in \acs{ISS} we can control additional parameters like ancilla or bond dimension and consider strategies different from parallel and adaptive.
 Finally, while both methods can be used to get the optimal adaptive or parallel protocols, it is much more straightforward for \acs{ISS}, as it requires only inspecting the final values of the pre-QFI function optimized arguments.